GauravTendulkar26/GauravTendulkar26/README.md

-- 🔭 I’m currently working on Portfolio-2024
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning JAVA , JS
+- 🌱 I’m currently learning JAVA , JS, Python
 <!--
   👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...